Henry Kent Hewitt

-Henry Kent Hewitt (February 11, 1887 – September 15, 1972) was the United States Navy commander of amphibious operations in north Africa and southern Europe through World War II.
+Henry Kent Hewitt (February 11, 1887 – September 15, 1972) was the United States Navy commander of amphibious operations in North Africa and southern Europe through World War II.
 He was born in Hackensack, New Jersey and graduated from the United States Naval Academy in 1907.
-His classmates included Jonas H. Ingram, George M. Courts, Claud A. Jones, and Willis W. Bradley.
+His classmates included Patrick N. L. Bellinger, Willis W. Bradley, Robert C. Giffen, Jonas H. Ingram, George M. Courts, Claud A. Jones, and Raymond A. Spruance.